micro-os-plus/micro-test-plus-xpack/README.md

   exit code.

-A test suite is considered successful if there is at least one successful test (expectation or assumption) and there are no failed tests.
+A test suite is considered successful if there is at least one successful expectation and there are no failed tests.

 If all tests suites are successful, the process returns 0 as exit value.